ws-garcia/VBA-CSV-interface/docs/api/methods/dumptosheet.md

 When the *WBookName* parameter is omitted the data is dumped into the Workbook that holds the CSV interface's *VBAProject*.
 Omitting the *SheetName* parameter adds a new Worksheet to the desired Workbook.
 Also, if the *RngName* parameter is omitted the data will dumped starting on the "A1" named cell in the desired Worksheet.

-The dumped data will be successively erased from memory, in other words, the current instance will doesn't hold the read CSV/TSV data any more.
-In the same way, the `DumpToSheet` method doesn’t perform any action for subsequent calls not preceded by one `ImportFromCSV` or `ImportFromCSVstring` method call.
 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)